IntensiveCoLearning/TESTDATA_10/README.md

 ## Study Rewards

-The greatest reward is gaining knowledge!
+The greatest reward is gaining knowledge!!!!!!!!!

 ## Additional Information

 more information
+- 1
+- 2